KY-008 Laser Transmitter Module: A Guide for Arduino User

 Share:

-The KY-008 Module is a copper head 650nm Laser Transmitter Diode that can emit a dot-shaped, visible red laser beam to used as a laser pointer, theft detection system, etc. It's compatible with a microcontroller, like Arduino, Raspberry Pi, and ESP32.
+The Laser Transmitter module is a copper head 650nm Laser Transmitter Diode that can emit a dot-shaped, visible red laser beam to used as a laser pointer, theft detection system, etc.

 • Operating Current: < 40mA